ctcl-bregis/ctclsite-rust/config/projects/content/mct_2.md

 Former plans from 2021 to 2022 described the case being 3D printed from white PETG (polyethylene terephthalate glycol) plastic.

 ## Connectivity
+A feature that I plan to have unique with MediaCow Touch 2 to off-the-shelf tablet devices is more physical connectors.

 ### Ports
 Like MediaCow Touch "Nashville", the device would have full-size USB Type-A ports and an RJ-45 Ethernet jack.